 Democracy - Democracy is a fundamental value of our school community and integral to all that we do.
 For example, pupils have the opportunity to have their voices heard through our school council and pupil questionnaires.
 (The word Democracy is always displayed alongside our School Council board to encourage the understanding of the term).

-We have a student council which meets fortnightly with a member of the Senior Leadership Team – Mrs Spanswick (Leader of Learning).
+We have a student council which meets fortnightly with Mrs Reade.
 The School Council discuss issues raised by their class.
 The council is genuinely able to effect change within the school.
 They have an identified project to plan, lead, develop and implement each term/year.
-For example last year the School Council led the Sustrans bike-it award project and implemented Walk & Wheel Wednesdays and Scooter storage.
+For example, the School Council have led the Sustrans bike-it award project and implemented Walk & Wheel Wednesdays and Scooter storage.
 Every child on the School Council is voted in by their class – the candidates produce manifestos and the class vote democratically for their chosen candidates using ballot papers and voting booths.

 Children are regularly surveyed – through the use of a questionnaire.
 Their views are sought on a variety of things including: Curriculum, e-safety, bullying, behaviour.
 Their views are then taken into account when making changes e.g: KS2 Open Curriculum Showcases rather than class assemblies.

 Topical issues, such as Scottish & EU referendum and General Election are explored where appropriate.